harley/coderschool-prework/README.md

 Time spent: **3** hours spent in total

-URL: **Insert your Heroku URL here**
+URL: **hoangtu-firstblog.herokuapp.com**

 ## User Stories

 The following **required** functionality is complete:

-> HINT: mark the items you completed with [x]

-* [ ] User can create a new post, formatted using the Markdown language.
+* [x] User can create a new post, formatted using the Markdown language.
-* [ ] User can edit an existing post.
+* [x] User can edit an existing post.
 * [ ] There is one post that introduces the App Creator with name, picture.
-* [ ] User can delete stories, with an alert that asks the user to confirm.
+* [x] User can delete stories, with an alert that asks the user to confirm.
 * [ ] User see a search form on the Posts page.
 * [ ] User can submit a search term to find all posts bywith titles containing the search term.